 The quality of the Group-wide checks is examined by members of the Executive Committee every two years.
-As scheduled, an assessment of the Group-wide checks was carried out in 2023.
 The results of the internal control system evaluations are summarized in a comprehensive report issued each year.

 Internal Auditing

 Internal Auditing - as an independent and impartial body - is mandated by the Board of Directors and the Audit Committee to check compliance with guidelines and regulations, the appropriateness and effectiveness of the internal control system and other aspects.
 It audits, or advises on, the development of new business processes or changes to existing ones, and supports the Executive Committee in the achievement of its goals by presenting proposals for improving business processes.
 Internal Auditing practises a risk-oriented approach to auditing.
 Observations from audits are communicated in writing to the Chairwoman of the Audit Committee, the Chairman of the Board of Directors and the Chairman of the Executive Committee.
 The implementation of measures is monitored promptly.
 Internal Auditing coordinates its auditing activities and maintains close contact with the statutory auditors for the purpose of sharing information.
 It is a member of the Institute of Internal Auditing Switzerland (IIAS).